Privacy, Copyright, and Security Policy

 Agency directors, principals, and other primary administrators need to maintain a specific test security policy that discusses the proper handling and use of test materials.

-All testing personnel must sign the Test Security Policy Agreement below agreeing to uphold the security policies of the agency, school, or testing entity.
+All testing personnel must sign the Agency Test Security Policy statement agreeing to uphold the security policies of the agency, school, or testing entity.

 Should CASAS determine that any agency, school, or other testing entity has violated any provision of this test security policy or that testing materials have been compromised in any manner, purposely or otherwise, CASAS reserves the right to take appropriate action to rectify the violation of its test security policy.